 Your New Playbook: Enrollment as Ecosystem Onboarding

 Forward-thinking organizations are using open enrollment to install what we call a Health-to-Wealth Operating System.
-The goal shifts from getting people into plans to onboarding them into a synergistic system where healthcare pays them back.
-This requires a three-phase strategic playbook.
+The goal shifts from getting people into plans to onboarding them into a connected system where healthcare pays them back.
+This requires a three-phase playbook.

 Phase 1: Pre-Enrollment - Architect the Shift (Weeks Before)